0xpix/Hei-DataHub/docs/index.md

 # Launch the TUI (use either command)
 hei-datahub

+# Connect to the cloud (new in v0.59)
+hei-datahub auth setup

 # Run system diagnostics (new from v0.58)
 hei-datahub doctor

-# Reindex from YAML files
-hei-datahub reindex

-# Show diagnostic paths
-hei-datahub paths

 # Show version
 hei-datahub --version